Our Services

 Helpful Resources

-If your moderate to severe ulcerative colitis isn’t healing, common reasons include complex immune pathways, primary non-response or loss of response, and incomplete mucosal healing; new trials are expanding options with next-generation IL-23 and JAK inhibitors, combination strategies, personalized medicine, and microbiome or cell-based therapies.
+Moderate to severe ulcerative colitis (UC) may fail to heal due to complex immune pathways, primary non-response, loss of response to biologics, or incomplete mucosal healing.
+Emerging clinical trials are expanding treatment options with next-generation IL-23 inhibitors, JAK inhibitors, combination therapies, personalized medicine, and microbiome- or cell-based approaches.

 If you're living with ulcerative colitis (UC) and your treatment doesn't seem to be working, you are not alone.
 Many people with moderate to severe UC go through periods where medications lose effectiveness or never fully control symptoms.
 This can feel frustrating and discouraging.